daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

     <summary>:bulb: Why do I need to add new users?
 Is there other ways? </summary>
     <br>

    By default, JupyterHub uses PAM (Pluggable Authentication Module) to authenticate system users with their username and password, i.e. any user with an account and password on the Ubuntu system will be allowed to login.
-To avoid having to add users individually, view the section [GitHub Authentication](#github-authentication) to determine whether it is right for your server.
+Alternatively, GitHub Authentication provides a guide to giving students the ability to login to the server with their GitHub credentials.
+View the section [GitHub Authentication](#github-authentication) to determine whether it is right for your server.

    :warning: JupyterHub administrator (we will assign [below](#jupyterhub)) does not need to have Ubuntu system administrative rights